Ancrum

 That, and memories, are about all that left of a town that never was.

-The district had been settled since 1881 and
+The district had been settled since 1881.

 In 1900, when the Great Northwest Central Railway proposed to cross the region, the original plan included a railway station at the location.
 At that time it was just the school, church, a Canadian Order of Foresters Hall and one small house originally intended as a manse.
 But if a station were to be placed there, commercial growth would surely follow.